How Canadian Consumers are Fighting Back with Foam for Cash

 Hey there Canadian consumers – are you sitting (or laying) around on extra cash?
 You could be eligible to take your cut out of one of the largest price fixing settlements in Canada, in connection with the use of polyurethane foam.
 This foam is commonly found in furniture, mattresses and carpet underlay.

-Winning a class action lawsuit against unethical practices sends a clear message to the business world – we want and deserve fair business practices!
+The class action law suit against the unethical business practice of price-fixing sent a clear message to the business world – we want and deserve fair business practices!
 Now we have a chance to send an even stronger message by submitting claims for ourselves and our businesses.
 If you can submit a claim (even if it’s “only” the $20 for a product tag pic), I really hope that you take advantage of this opportunity to speak up for what’s right.
 We consumers need to stand up for ourselves and each other to create a more fair and ethical marketplace.

 Plus, every little bit of extra cash helps at this time of year.
 And when it’s so easy to send in your claim, why wouldn’t you?